 Boasting some of Paris' best artisan gourmet shops, peddling everything from jam and olive oil to chocolates, fresh produce, and baked goods, this street is a must-see if you're a devout foodie.
 It's recently become one of the coolest destinations for artisan food shopping in the capital, melding tradition with a hip sense of modernity and savvy.

 Getting there: Metro Notre-Dame de LoretteContinue to 5 of 6 below.

 Rue Daguerre: Lively Market Street Near Montparnasse

-Situated in a relatively untrampled stretch of south Paris in close reach of Montparnasse and its imposing tower, Rue Daguerre is a pedestrian-only, permanent market street that's always pleasant for shopping, strolling and tasting.
-The fromageries (cheese shops) like the one pictured here are particularly good on Rue Daguerre, and when I lived in the area I often headed there to get slabs of excellent, nutty comté or a good oozing camembert au lait cru for a bargain.
-The fish, meat, produce and specialty products such as honey, jams and confits are all excellent here too, and there's an Italian traiteur, O Sole Mia, selling fresh pasta and other goodies that I particularly like at number 44.
+Situated in a relatively untrampled stretch of South Paris in close reach of Montparnasse and its imposing tower, Rue Daguerre is a pedestrian-only, permanent market street that's always pleasant for shopping, strolling, and tasting.
+The fromageries (cheese shops) are particularly good on Rue Daguerre and you can get slabs of excellent, nutty comté or a good oozing camembert au lait cru for a bargain.
+The fish, meat, produce, and specialty products such as honey, jams, and confits are all excellent here too, and there's an Italian traiteur, O Sole Mia, selling fresh pasta and other goodies at number 44.
 At number 82, you'll find one of Paris' best bakeries, Au Moulin de la Vierge.

 06 of 06